Bernie-2016/EventCounter/README.md

 Installation
 ============

-First, install Vagrant and virtualbox.
-Then in this directory, run
+To complete the git checkout process, run these commands in this
+directory:

 ```
 git submodule init
-git submodule update
+git submodule update --recursive
 ```

+To build this service, first install Vagrant and virtualbox.

 This service is set up to run under heroku.
-It expects the following config settings, passed as environment variables to "vagrant up":
+It expects the following config settings to be passed as environment variables:

 - `EMAILUSERNAME`: Name of gmail account for sending failure notifications.
 Go